Wednesday, January 7, 2026

 Winter in Morristown with General Washington

-The army had marched north to Morristown, New Jersey, where the hills surrounding the camp offered a good vantage point to observe the the British army which was headquartered across the Hudson River in New York City.
+The site chosen in Morristown was where the hills surrounding the camp offered a good vantage point to observe the British army, which was headquartered across the Hudson River in New York City.

 Morristown’s position allowed Washington to protect the roads leading from the British strongholds in New Jersey to New England and the roads leading to Philadelphia, where the leaders of the American Revolution were headquartered.